Fungi-Curious

 Protein-Packed Vegan Snacks To Keep In Backpacks

-No matter how far my school days are behind me, I’ll never forget the exquisite pain of stuck in class, stomach rumbling, with nothing remotely vegan-friendly in sight.
+No matter how far my school days are behind me, I’ll never forget the exquisite pain of being stuck in class, stomach rumbling, with nothing remotely vegan-friendly in sight.
 Even as most campuses are becoming more inclusive, catering to dietary restrictions and allergies galore, we’ve all been there.
 As a student, you’re tasked with juggling classes, deadlines, and social life, and somewhere in between, you need fuel to keep going.
 That’s where protein-packed vegan snacks come to the rescue.
 The best part is that these picks need no prep and little planning.
 You can toss them in your backpack and take them wherever you go.

 Why Protein Matters (Especially for Students)